the-real-i9/i9chat-server/README.md

 > Recall that, the partner with which the client has initiated this new chat will receive thier own data in a `new chat` event (as described above).
 This happens immediately provided the partner is online, else, the event is queued as part of the "dm chat events pending receipt" for the user, which will be streamed to them as soon as they come online.

-The client is expected to perform an "optimistic UI" rendering with the data used to create the DM chat, hence, only the needful data is returned.
+The client is expected to perform "optimistic UI" rendering with the data used to create the DM chat, hence, only the needful data is returned.

 ```json
 {